MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 DC01
 ```

-Although the output of the tool might suggest that WMI traffic can be tunnelled through SMB named pipes as well,
+Although the output of the tool might suggest that WMI traffic can be tunneled through SMB named pipes as well,
 it is fortunately not true and the WMI protocol can effectively be blocked using Windows Firewall.
 To further mitigate the threat of remote malicious command execution over WMI,
 it is recommended to turn on the following [Microsoft Defender Attack Surface Reduction (ASR)](https://learn.microsoft.com/en-us/defender-endpoint/overview-attack-surface-reduction)